mate-academy/py-blog/README.md

    ![models-diagram](https://mate-academy-images.s3.eu-central-1.amazonaws.com/py_drf_forms_blog_task_2_updated_50863ada5f.png)

 5. Edit `admin.py`:
-    - Register all your models in the admin.
+    - Register all your models in the admin.[base.html](../py-taxi-service-forms/templates/base.html)
     - Unregister `Group` (you can make it with `admin.site.unregister(Group)` by importing `Group` from `django.contrib.auth.models`).
     - Do the filtering and searching in any way you think is logical.
 6. Make migrations and migrate.